codeselfstudy/codeselfstudy_wiki/src/guides/docker.md

 # Docker Guide

 At the moment, this Docker guide focuses on tips that can help while working on the [Code Self Study website](https://github.com/codeselfstudy/codeselfstudy).
-To learn the basics, try [the official Docker guides](https://docs.docker.com/get-started/).
+To learn the basics of Docker, it might be a good idea to start with [the official Docker guides](https://docs.docker.com/get-started/).

 ## Basic Concepts

 A Docker container is something like a virtual computer that runs inside of your computer.
 Instead of installing software (like a database) on your computer directly, you can put it in its own container and run it from there.
-Multiple containers can be networked with each other to communication.
-The end result is that all the programmers on a project have the same development environment.
+Multiple containers can be networked with each other to communicate.
+An end result of using Docker is that all the programmers on a project have the same development environment, including the same versions of all the required software.

 A **Docker image** is a kind of blueprint for a container.